JaocHatter/NeuralNetwork_From_ZERO/README.md

 X=X/255
 ```
 ### 7. Activation Functions <br>
-Define the softmax function to compute the softmax activation
+Define the softmax function to compute the softmax activation <br>
-Define the softmax_derivative function to compute the derivative of softmax
+Define the softmax_derivative function to compute the derivative of softmax<br>
-Define the relu function to compute the ReLU activation
+Define the relu function to compute the ReLU activation<br>
-Define the relu_derivative function to compute the derivative of ReLU
+Define the relu_derivative function to compute the derivative of ReLU<br>
-Define the cross_entropy_derivative function to compute the derivative of cross-entropy loss
+Define the cross_entropy_derivative function to compute the derivative of cross-entropy loss<br>
 ```python
 def softmax(x):
     e_x = np.exp(x - np.max(x))